Schinzel/atexpose/README.md

   - `IExceptionProperties` is no longer supported
 - Changed:
   - API requests prefixed with `api` instead of `call`
+  - `GmailEmailSender` and `IEmailSender` changed their API from a single method `send` that set all properties - for example subject and body - to an API where properties are set with setters and the method `send` has no arguments.

 ## 0.9.38
 _2020-01-03_